-The National Immigration Law Center FAQ includes practical advice on what immigrant students and scholars should do now, depending on whether they are inside or outside the U.S.
+The National Immigration Law Center offers practical advice on what immigrant students and scholars should do now, depending on whether they are inside or outside the U.S.

 The Refugee Rights Project Know Your Rights includes up-to-date generic legal advice for affected immigrants.
 This document comes from the coalition of NGOs that includes the ACLU that is challenging the executive orders and providing legal assistance to affected immigrants.